Data privacy is of high importance for H&M and we want to be open and transparent with our processing of your personal data.

 The local H&M company will only act as the personal data processor and processes the personal data on behalf of the Swedish company.

 Data that is forwarded to third parties, is only used to provide you with our services.
-You will find what categories of third parties under every specific process below.
+You will find categories of third parties under every specific process below.

 What is the legal ground for processing?